modular-magician/terraform-provider-google-beta/website/docs/r/pubsub_subscription.html.markdown

   A subscription is considered active as long as any connected subscriber is successfully consuming messages from the subscription or is issuing operations on the subscription.
 If expirationPolicy is not set, a default policy with ttl of 31 days will be used.
-If it is set but left empty, the resource never expires.
 The minimum allowed value for expirationPolicy.ttl is 1 day.
 Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.